 As suggested by their name, this horse breed hails from Tibet.
 They are lanky and look timid, but they are extremely intelligent and robust.
 They are used to traveling through the mountains of Mongolia and can withstand both cold and snowy environments, as well as hot and sunny days.
 Although they are some of the smallest Asian horse breeds in existence, they show great strength and stamina that can outshine some of the largest horse breeds out there.

 12. The Nangchen Horse

-The Nangchen horse is not a pony, but a small horse that sometimes gets confused for one.
+The Nangchen horse is a small horse that sometimes gets confused for a pony.
 They come from Northern Tibet, and since the 9th century, they have remained a pure breed.
 It was not until the 20th century that this breed was officially recognized by Western nations, all thanks to the work of a French anthropologist named Michel Peissel.

 13. The Yonaguni Horse

 This elegant horse is an endangered breed that is protected by the Japanese government.
 Unfortunately, there are fewer than 200 horses of this breed in existence.
 As with most Asian horse breeds, this one has a small yet strong and robust stature.
 Also, this horse likes to work and takes pride in everything they do.

 These beautiful horses are all worth learning about.
 Unfortunately, none are that well-known around the world and many are endangered today.
 We can all help honor their existence by learning and talking about them, to help keep them alive within our cultures.
 Let us know which Asian breed interests you the most in the comments section.

 - 18 UK Horse Statistics that Every Animal Love Should Know in 2022

 - How Many Horses Are There?
 (US and Worldwide Statistics in 2022)

 - 11 Recently Extinct Horse breeds (updated in 2022)